AlexKimov/HardTruck-RignRoll-file-formats/README.md

 * * *
 # About
-Hard Truck/RignRoll file formats.
+Hard Truck 1 (1998), Hard Truck 2 King of the Road (2002) and RignRoll (2010) games file formats.
 Current progress status [see Issues](https://github.com/AlexKimov/hitman-file-formats/issues).

 Formats description will be [there (Wiki)](https://github.com/AlexKimov/HT2-RnR-tools/wiki).